Głuchołazy – town defensive walls

 History

-Głuchołazy (Ziegenhals) was founded between 1220 and 1232 by the Duke of Wrocław, Henry I the Bearded.
+Głuchołazy (German: Ziegenhals) was founded between 1220 and 1232 by the Duke of Wrocław, Henry I the Bearded.
 Originally, the town was surrounded by an earth rampart, a timber palisade and a moat to which a special canal led the water.
 These fortifications were created before 1263, when Głuchołazy was recorded in documents as a fortified town.
 Brick fortifications, but without towers, were erected around 1350 at the request of bishop Przecław of Pogorzela.

 During the invasion of the Hussites in 1428, the walls were partially demolished and, according to the agreement between the bishop of Wrocław and the Hussite leaders, they were to be completely demolished.
 Ultimately however, the fortifications were only lowered to half, and after 1460, with the support of the Bishop of Wrocław, Jodok, reconstruction was made.
+The temporary weakening of the town’s fortifications was probably exploited by Silesian and Czech armed men, who occupied Głuchołazy twice in the 1440s.

 During the Thirty Years War, fortifications were strengthened by an early modern external bastions, ravines and earth ramparts.
 In the 18th century, after the occupation of Silesia by Prussia and the construction of huge fortresses in Kłodzko, Świdnica and Nysa, the action of destroying old fortifications in small towns was started.
 Initially, the fortifications were preserved, as they allowed for tax collection and prevented the desertion of soldiers, but after the town fire in 1834, their demolition began, finally completed around 1860, when, among other things, the passage of the Upper Gate was destroyed.